ericrenone/Federated-Active-Inference-FAI/README.md

 # Federated Active Inference (FAI)

-### Distributed Minimization of Variational Free Energy at Scale
+### Distributed Minimization of Variational Free Energy at Scale: Free-energy minimization alone is sufficient to drive distributed learning, convergence, and model simplification in a federated multi-agent system.

 ## Project Overview